3 Foolproof Ways to Motivate Your Team

 • Learning how to listen by paraphrasing what the other person said to prove you understood.

-• Curiously asking great questions to get people thinking.
+• Curiously asking great questions to get people thinking and will motivate your team.

 3. Highlight the Meaning Behind Everything

 Many companies have core values, goals, and vision statements, yet very few companies consistently reinforce what these things mean.
 Highlight the backstory consistently, creatively, and repeatedly.
-Improve your work environment by talking openly with your team with your team about why your company exists (purpose), how you act (core values), where you’re heading (vision), and the company history.
+Improve your work environment by talking openly with your team about why the company exists (purpose), how you act (core values), where you’re heading (vision), and the company history.
 Make decisions (e.g. purchasing a building, hiring, partnerships, etc.) that align with your company purpose, values, and vision.

 How to Convey Meaning